 I ran into the house, through the garage, onto the driveway and opened the garden gate—wide, from the other side.
 Then, I rushed back into the garage, through the house and into the yard again.

 My Crocs acted like snow shovels.

 I walked towards the bird, holding my arms out wide.
-I swear it was as high as my shoulder.
-Well, more realistically, maybe it was elbow height.
+I’m sure it was as high as my shoulder.
+Well, more realistically, maybe it was below my elbow.